jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 Don't worry, it might feel rough in the beginning but you will get better at it.

 I've written more articles about working [remotely](/blog/categories/remote/) and I'd recommend you read those as well.
-This article is going to be primarily targeted at the person not making a permanent change in their work from home status.
+This article is primarily targeted at the person not making a permanent change in their work from home status.
 My [Guide to Distributed Work](/blog/2017/10/31/a-guide-to-distributed-work/) is a bit more targeted at someone that is permanently choosing to work at home or in a position of power to influence work from home policies at a company.
-I'd recommend that you read it as well as many of the subjects it talks about are also applicable to temporary working from home people.
+I'd recommend that you read it as well as many of the subjects it talks about are generally applicable.
 It steps through some of the pros and cons of remote work and links to other writing on the topic.

-Below are some tips for working from home.
+Below is a hodgepodge of tips for working from home.

 ### Setup a home workspace